Fatimah bint Muhammad al-Taymi: Biography

 Fatimah belonged to Banu Taym clan of the Quraysh.
 She was also known as 'Fatimah al-Talhi'.
 Before her marriage to Caliph al-Mansur, her husband was married to Arwa.

 Al-Mansur's first wife was Arwa, known as Umm Musa, whose lineage went back to the kings of Himyar.
 She had two sons, Muhammad (the future caliph al-Mahdi) and Ja'far.
-According to their pre-marital agreement, while Arwa was still alive, al-Mansur had no right to take other wives and have concubines.
+According to their pre-marital agreement, while Arwa was still alive, al-Mansur had no right to take other wives and have concubines in the Abbasid harem.
 Al-Mansur tried to annul this agreement several times, but Arwa always managed to convince the judges to not accede to the caliph's attempts.
 Arwa died in 764.
 After her death, al-Mansur married Hammadah and Fatimah.

 Fatimah became the third wife of al-Mansur.
 Her father was Muhammad, a descendant of a prominent companion of the Islamic prophet Muhammad, Talhah ibn Ubaydallah.
 She had three sons, Sulayman, Isa, and Ya'qub.

 Fatimah lived most of her life in the caliphal palace.
 She became the most influential wife of al-Mansur after Arwa.
 Her sons were not in the line of succession as al-Mansur kept his eldest sons as heirs.
 However, Fatimah's sons became important officials of the Caliphate.